TzigoSoft/CostumHotKeyControl/README.md

 A Textbox based control to set, display and save custom hotkeys written in C#.

-Available as DLL and seperate Class
+Available as dll and seperate class

 It is easy to integrate and use in other C # projects.

-If you have Questions, be free to ask me.
+If you have questions, be free to ask me.
 If you find Bugs, please report them in the Comments or DM me.